subratcall/msdataworkshop/README.md

         - hit the `unschedulePropagation` button only if `setupTablesQueuesAndPropagation` was run and then hti the `deleteUsers` button
         - it may be necessary to run `deletepod admin` first as there may be open connections that need to be be released.
    - If any changes are made to src code or deployment, simply run `./build.sh ; ./redeploy.sh` to rebuild and redeploy
+   - Troubleshooting...
+        - Look at logs... `kubectl logs [podname] -n msdataworkshop`
+        - If `ORA-12529: TNS:connect request rejected based on current filtering rules` is shown in logs, re-create the pdb wallets.
+            - Insure they are regional such that tnsnames.ora contains entries for both pdbs and the cwallet.sso applies to both pdbs and not just one.

 ## Task 9 (Demonstrate Converged database (relational, JSON, spatial, etc.), Event-driven Order/Inventory Saga, Event Sourcing, CQRS, etc. via Order/Inventory store application) ##
 ![orderinventoryapp-microservices](images/orderinventoryapp-microservices.png)